nosqlbench/nosqlbench/nb-adapters/adapter-gcp-spanner/src/main/resources/spanner.md

 ## Op Templates

 The Google Cloud Spanner adapter supports the following operations:

+* `create_database_ddl` - Data Definition Language operations such as creating and dropping databases.
 * `update_database_ddl` - Data Definition Language operations such as creating and dropping tables, indexes, etc.
 * `execute_dml` - Data Manipulation Language operations.
 Read only operations are supported at this time, including queries and vector queries.
 * `insert` - Insert a single record, vector or non-vector, of data into the database.

 ## Examples

+Checkout the sample workload files [here](./activities).
 ---